VirtusLab-Open-Source/strapi-plugin-comments/README.md

 - `200` - Successful.
 Response with reported abuse.
 - `409` - Conflict.
 Occurs when trying to report an abuse to a non existing comment.

+## Examples

+Live example of plugin usage can be found in the [VirtusLab Strapi Examples](https://github.com/VirtusLab/strapi-examples/tree/master/strapi-plugin-comments) repository.

 ## Contributing

 Feel free to fork and make a Pull Request to this plugin project.
 All the input is warmly welcome!